Importing Subscriptions¶

 line_price |

-The discounted price per unit that the customer is billed each cycle.
-If this is below the variant's retail, the difference is recorded as the per-cycle discount and shown alongside retail in the customer portal. | 25.00 |
+The discounted price for a single bottle (not a line total) that the customer is billed each cycle.
+For wines the customer is receiving, this must be greater than zero — a blank or 0 price is flagged in the test results.
+Downloaded templates pre-fill this with the standard club price for each wine.
+If you change it to less than the variant's retail, the difference is recorded as the per-cycle discount and shown alongside retail in the customer portal. |

 note |